UCL-IFRC-IXN4/data-shaper/README.md

 ## Requirements

-Gather data using teh data-gatherer package
+Gather data using the data-gatherer package

 ## Usage